Chacoon3/ramp-challenge/README.md

 - Use the hook 'UseEffect' to implement type writer effect.

 Fun fact:
-- Passing the challange does not guarantee any interviews.
+- Passing the challange does not guarantee any interviews nor placement.